 Tap the bat gently and repeatedly with the mallet all along with the face of the bat and the corresponding area on the edges where the face joins the side of the bat.
 Pay most attention to the areas of the bat most susceptible to damage: the edges and the toe.
 For the edges, hit an area of 5mm along the perimeter of the face, and gently hit the corner of the front edge at an angle of 45 degrees.
 Don’t strike the sides of the edges.

 The process takes a long time: an hour or two is not enough.
 The more time spent knocking in the bat, the better it will perform.
 We recommend a minimum of six hours.

-Mars Cricket provides a knocking in services which will knock you bat in for 4 hours.
+Mars Cricket provides knocking in services which will knock your bat in for 1 hour at the toe and edges.
 This does NOT mean your bat is fully knocked in and ready to play against bowlers.
 Each bat is different and some require more hours of knocking in for maximum performance, especially the toe and edge area of a cricket bat.

 Playing in Your Bat